Russia sees sports doping allegations as spiteful 'political hit job'

 Russia's stature as a sporting superpower is part of President Vladimir Putin's rebranding of his country as resurgent, and allegations from a World Anti-Doping Agency (WADA) commission that Russian athletes have systematically used performance-enhancing substances have cut deep.

-"I hope this will not affect the morale of our athletes," Vadim Zelichenok, the acting head of the Russian Athletics Foundation (VFLA), at the center of the burgeoning scandal, told a news conference.
+"I hope this will not affect the morale of our athletes," Vadim Zelichenok, the acting head of the Russian Athletics Foundation (VFLA), at the centre of the burgeoning scandal, told a news conference.

 "There is an element of a political hit job here because quite a few things were described (in the report) in a biased way," he said, insisting there was no corruption in the Russian sporting establishment.